Rahuldee18/UNO-Q-Docker-Edge-AI/README.md

 Step 6:
 Change the MQTT topic name in the application code (object-detection.py) and subscribe to the topic on another computer to view the output from the object detection model.

+Step 7: Experiment with different LiteRT object detection models such as the [EfficientDet](https://www.kaggle.com/models/tensorflow/efficientdet/tfLite)